-If your dog is already a little (or a lot) fat, your vet will be able to advise you on how much to feed him to get him down to a healthy weight.
+If your dog is already a little (or a lot) fat, your vet can advise you on how much to feed him to get him down to a healthy weight.

-This may be less than the amount you will eventually need to feed to maintain his healthy weight, or it may be a different kind of food.
+This may be less than the amount you will eventually need to feed to maintain your healthy weight, or it may be a different kind of food.

 If your dog is underweight, your vet will help you add small amounts to his daily portion, titrating until he has reached a healthy weight.